openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Deferred Credential Response {#deferred-credential-response}

-The Deferred Credential Response uses the `credential` parameter as defined in (#credential-response).
+The Deferred Credential Response uses the `credentials` parameter as defined in (#credential-response).

 The Deferred Credential Response MUST be sent using the `application/json` media type.